hnavilur/webex-contact-center-flows/dialogflow-es-voice-template/README.md

 Additionally, the flow includes error handling to ensure a smooth customer experience, even when unexpected conditions arise.

+### Pre-requisites

+To use this flow, ensure the following are set up:

+- A Google DialogFlow ES agent with relevant intents for the conversation.
+- Entry Point, Queue, Teams, and Entry Point Mapping configured in the Webex Contact Center Management Portal.
+- Enable Webhook Fulfillment in DialogFlow ES and use the sample node.js code in the inline editor.
+- Cisco Text-to-Speech (TTS) is enabled for generating custom messages dynamically.
+- Upload static audio files if you are not using Cisco’s default audio.

 ### Integration Breakdown

 1. **Customer initiates contact**: The call is received by Webex Contact Center.